Overview, step-by-step guide, and other resources.

 There are several ways to determine whether the defendant had a duty to act:

-- The defendant is engaged in the creation of the risk which resulted in the plaintiff’s harm.
+- Creation of Risk: The defendant engaged in the creation of the risk, resulting in the plaintiff’s harm.

 - Voluntary undertaking: The defendant volunteered to protect the plaintiff from harm.